Last Updated on

 - Positive relations with others

-Each of these sessions includes background information, a daily meditation, and other activities.
-If you wish to explore and experience the programme you can do so on this link.
+Each of these sessions includes background information, daily meditation, and other activities.
+If you wish to explore and experience the program you can do so by clicking on this link.

 Awareness is Freedom: Itai Ivtzan at TEDxRussellSquare

 Itai Ivtzan talks about how to train your mind to think less and consequently experience more in his TED talk ‘Awareness is Freedom.’

 Dr. Itai Ivtzan is a chartered psychologist and holds a position as a full-time positive psychology lecturer at the University of East London as part Masters in Applied Positive Psychology program.
 His main areas of research are personal meaning, self-actualization, spirituality, and mindfulness.